monomadic/ni-file/README.md

 ## NIContainer File Schematic

-First off, the container format (the most used NI format) is one ridiculous file format, I have no idea what NI were thinking.
+First off, the container format (the most used NI format) is one ridiculous file format, my best guess is that it is built for fast reading, rather than something easy or efficient to parse (because it's terribly inefficient).
+It took many many hours/days of staring into a hex editor to understand.

-File is made up of nested segments, very similar to a linked list, which have a header of 20 bytes like the following:
+The file is made up of nested segments, very similar to a linked list, which have a header of 20 bytes like the following:

 <size u64><magic [char;4]><id u32><unknown (always 1) u32>